qzyse2017/bleBird/docs/userManual.md

 replace the server_conf.yaml with with file you have written configuration in, and you need to provide the necessary infomation as `server_conf.yaml` has written.
 //TODO -- add some more details

+you could also replace a new database yourself, you just need to add Go's driver of this database to `datastore`(import it).
+It should work fine.
+All the database operations in this project is based on `database/sql` package.